 - It involves a lot of procedures to obtain a guarantee since the guarantor would conduct a thorough check on the issuer’s creditworthiness and financial stability.
 For a normal bond, the issuer can get away with this hassle of additional documentation.

-- The bond issuer has to provide information regarding it’s financials not only to the investors but also to the guarantors which can impact the image of the issuer in case the financials are not in a good shape.
+- The bond issuer has to provide information regarding it’s financials not only to the investors but also to the guarantors, which can impact the image of the issuer in case the financials are not in good shape.

 Important Points of Guaranteed Bond